Muazzam Beg: Festival

 Along with the movie the director is organising a one-of-a-kind festival during this winter.
 A melodromantic saga of love, the Bollywoodland will be a festival by, of and for die-hard fans.
 This festival aims to unite fans across India to celebrate their love and passion for all things Bollywood.
 The inaugural ceremony will attract 25,000-odd fans across the nation.

-The live action from this festival will be captured by multiple cameras placed at strategic locations across the site, very similar to a television reality show.
-An edited ten-minute footage of the festival thus captured will be included in Muazzam Beg's directorial venture, Munna Bhai Sallu Bhai thus giving a once-in-a-lifetime opportunity for 25,000 fans to live their Bollywood dreams.
-The festival will provide a mind-blowing experience to the visitors with its innovative décor, ambience, enchanting acts, and performances.
+The live action from this festival will be captured by multiple cameras placed at locations across the site, very similar to a television reality show.
+An edited ten-minute footage of the festival thus captured will be included in Muazzam Beg's venture, Munna Bhai Sallu Bhai thus giving a once-in-a-lifetime opportunity for 25,000 fans to live their Bollywood dreams.
+The festival will provide an experience to the visitors with its décor, ambience, acts, and performances.
 The Bollywoodland will provide opportunities for talented youngsters to get a foothold in the industry by conducting contests and shows.
-The festival would provide the perfect platform for talented aspirants across the nation to perform and showcase their skills to a large audience and to people from the film industry.
+The festival would provide the platform for talented aspirants across the nation to perform and showcase their skills to a large audience and to people from the film industry.